A modular monolith story matters because it gives teams permission not to rush into microservices just because the idea sounds modern.

 Modular monolith as the baseline strategy

-If independent deployment is not a durable requirement yet, invest in module boundaries, architecture tests, and clear change ownership inside one process.
+Until independent deployment is a durable requirement, it is cheaper to invest in module boundaries, architecture tests, and clear change ownership inside one process — same structural cleanliness, none of the network bill.

 Microservices as an intentional step